Cobbold Gorge – bespoken beauty in the remote Queensland

 Cobbold Gorge is located in the heart of the Savannah Region on the working cattle property and owned by The Terry family.

-The best access to the gorge from the north is via the Gulf Developmental Highway and then by 85 km sealed (only one small unsealed section) Forsayth Road.
+The best access to the gorge from the north is via the Gulf Developmental Highway and then by 85 km sealed road.
+The final stretch of the journey is a 6km unsealed Forsayth road leading to the gorge, which can take around 30-45 minutes to navigate.

 Going from the south can be done by following Kennedy Developmental Road (coming from Hughenden or Lynd Highway (coming from Charter Towers).
 Both roads are sealed.